chef-boneyard/chef-web-docs-2016/README.md

 Will install all the dependencies you should need.

+There are other ways to install Sphinx as well.
+For example:

+    brew install sphinx

+for those using Homebrew.

 ## Building Docs

 There's a `Makefile` in the root of the repo, that should have the majority of the tasks you'll ever need.